How to Handle Your Stress Addiction

 - Stress can make you sick, keep you sick, and increase how often you get sick.

-- With repeated, stressful instances (chronic stress), you may alter the brains neurochemistry, keeping you trapped in negative behavioral loops.
+- Chronic stress can alter the brains neurochemistry, keeping you trapped in negative behavioral loops.

 - Simply taking a pause and breathing deeply is known to calm an elevated heart rate and bring more oxygen into the body, helping to lower blood pressure.